 PATRICK T. HILLER — Oregon, U.S.

-Patrick, a member of World Beyond War’s Coordinating Committee, is a peace scientist who is committed in his personal and professional life to create a world beyond war.
+Patrick, a former member of World BEYOND War’s Coordinating Committee, is a peace scientist who is committed in his personal and professional life to create a world beyond war.
 He is the Executive Director of the War Prevention Initiative by the Jubitz Family Foundation and teaches conflict resolution at Portland State University.
 He is actively involved in publishing book chapters, academic articles and newspaper op-eds.
 His work is almost exclusively related to the analysis of war and peace and social injustice and advocacy for nonviolent conflict transformation approaches.
 He studied and worked on those topics while living in Germany, Mexico and the United States.
 He talks regularly at conferences and other venues about the “The Evolution of a Global Peace System” and produced a short documentary with the same name.

 TONY JENKINS — Maryland, U.S.

-Tony Jenkins, PhD, is Education Coordinator for World Beyond War.
+Tony Jenkins, PhD, is Education Director for World BEYOND War.
 He has 15+ years of experience directing and designing peacebuilding and international educational programs and projects and leadership in the international development of peace studies and peace education.
 Since 2001 he has served as the Managing Director of the International Institute on Peace Education (IIPE) and since 2007 as the Coordinator of the Global Campaign for Peace Education (GCPE).
 Professionally, he has been: Director, Peace Education Initiative at The University of Toledo (2014-16); Vice President for Academic Affairs, National Peace Academy (2009-2014); and Co-Director, Peace Education Center, Teachers College Columbia University (2001-2010).
 In 2014-15, Tony served as a member of UNESCO’s Experts Advisory Group on Global Citizenship Education.

 KATHY KELLY — Illinois, U.S. / Afghanistan